02 Jul Work From Home Tax Deductions

 - claim the actual work-related portion of all running expenses, calculated on a reasonable basis.

 The shortcut method makes it easier to calculate work from home tax deductions.
 This is especially handy for the many people who are working from home for the first time due to COVID-19 to accurately complete their tax return.
-These arrangements have been put in place for expenses incurred between 1 March 2020 until at least 30 June 2020.
+These arrangements have been put in place for expenses incurred from 1 July 2021 to 30 June 2021.

 For more details on working from home tax claims, please refer to the ATO website or feel free to reach out to the one of the Financial Planners at Forrest Private Wealth.